-With the exception of a few tiny sandbar cays, the islands in the Turks and Caicos have a soft limestone foundation.
-Land elevations tend to be quite low, with the highest points in the country being Blue Mountain on Providenciales and Flamingo Hill on East Caicos, each with a height of approximately 156 feet (48 metres).
+Except for a few tiny sandbar cays, the islands in the Turks and Caicos have a soft limestone foundation.
+Land elevations tend to be quite low, with the highest points in the country being Blue Mountain on Providenciales and Flamingo Hill on East Caicos, each with a height of approximately 156 feet (48 m).

-The Karst process of dissolution has definitely left its mark on the islands, and dry and underwater caves and sinkholes created by this action are common across the Caicos Islands.
-Usually exhibiting as shallow and small diameter round sinkholes in the bedrock, these formations were created over a long periods of time as slightly acidic rain water would gather and dissolve the soft limestone as it drained to the water table.
+The Karst Process of dissolution has definitely left its mark on the islands, and dry and underwater caves and sinkholes created by this action are common across the Caicos Islands.
+Usually exhibiting as shallow and small-diameter circular sinkholes in the bedrock, these formations were created over a long period of time as slightly acidic rainwater would gather and dissolve the soft limestone as it drained to the water table.
 Recognized examples of features formed by the Karst Process include The Hole on Providenciales, Cottage Pond on North Caicos, The Boiling Hole on South Caicos, and Indian Cave and Conch Bar Caves on Middle Caicos.

-Vegetation tends to be very low height.
+Vegetation tends to be of low height throughout the Turks and Caicos.
 Large trees are not very common and tend to be found in one of two terrain types.
-On some sandy coastlines, the non-native Casuarina (also called the Australian Pine, and not to be confused with the indigenous Caicos Pine) can be seen lining the beach and commonly reaches heights of about 40 feet (12 metres).
-Further inland, forests of mixed native hardwood and softwood trees can be found but these usually don’t exceed 30 feet (9.1 metres) in height.
+On some sandy coastlines, the non-native casuarina (also called the Australian Pine and locally known as the she-oak, and not to be confused with the indigenous Caicos Pine) can be seen lining the beach and commonly reaches heights of about 40 feet (12 m).
+Further inland, forests of mixed native hardwood and softwood trees can be found but these usually don’t exceed 30 feet (9 m) in height.

 Several native land animals are found here.
-The most famous is of course the Turks and Caicos Rock Iguana, but several smaller reptiles also make their home here including small lizards, anoles, geckos, snakes and skinks.
+The most famous is of course the Turks and Caicos Rock Iguana, yet several smaller reptiles also make their home here including small lizards, anoles, geckos, snakes, and skinks.

-Evidence suggests that several larger fascinating land animals probably lived in the islands before the arrival of humans.
-Bone traces from large tortoises, giant iguanas and possibly crocodiles was recovered during archeological digs conducted at cave sites in the country.
+Evidence suggests that several larger and fascinating land animals likely lived in the islands before the arrival of humans, which is thought to have occurred around the year 700 AD.
+Bone remains from large tortoises, giant iguanas, and possibly crocodiles were recovered during archaeological digs conducted at cave sites in the country.
 These land animals were probably hunted to extinction by the Taino aborigines.

-The Turks and Caicos Islands sees very little rainfall, and most of what does occur usually happens at two to three single times during the year, resulting in flooding.
-Consequently, much of the plant life is either drought resistant, or able to live in very salty marine wetland environments.
+The Turks and Caicos Islands experiences very little rainfall, and most of what does occur usually happens at two to three single times during the year, resulting in flooding.
+Consequently, much of the plant life is either drought resistant, or is able to survive in very salty marine wetland environments.

 The Turks and Caicos is fortunate in that there are no serious natural threats.
-There are no poisonous snakes (only three types of dwarf boa and a very tiny blind snake) and the worst insects are paper wasps, and the extremely rare Black Widow and Brown Recluse spiders (no recorded cases of bites here).
-There are no endemic tropical diseases, (and no recommended vaccinations prior to visiting).
+There are no poisonous snakes (only two types of dwarf boas, and a very tiny blind snake are extant here) and the worst insects one is likely to encounter are paper wasps.
+The extremely rare Black Widow and Brown Recluse spiders have been known to be seen here, yet there are no recorded cases of local bites.

-As is increasingly becoming the case in the Caribbean and warmer Atlantic waters, Lionfish can be found here.
+As is increasingly becoming the case in the Caribbean and warmer Atlantic waters, lionfish can be found here.
 An invasive predatory species from the Indo-Pacific, these spectacular looking fish have venomous spines on their back and are capable of giving very painful stings.
-Although extremely uncommon, in worst case scenarios these stings can cause temporary seizures or paralysis.
-Fortunately, the lionfish are not aggressive to humans and only sting in defensive situations.
+Although extremely uncommon, in the worst-case scenarios these stings can cause temporary seizures or paralysis.
+Fortunately, lionfish are not aggressive to humans and only sting in defensive situations.

-There are two common types of poisonous trees that can cause rashes if touched: the Coral Sumac and the Manchineel.
+There are two common types of poisonous trees that can cause rashes if touched: the coral sumac and the manchineel.
 Both have a similar appearance and are generally found in coastal areas such as Chalk Sound National Park and in the vicinity of the Crossing Place Trail.
-Although not life threatening, these trees should be recognized and avoided if venturing off of the beaten path.
-Manchineel is less common than Coral Sumac, but Manchineel does produce small poisonous fruits.
+Although not life-threatening, these trees should be recognized and avoided if venturing off of the beaten path.
+Manchineel is less common than Coral Sumac, yet Manchineel does produce small poisonous fruits.
 Do not touch, pick or eat the fruits.
 Unlike some other tropical destinations, the Turks and Caicos do not have any wild tasty produce to pick.
 Much of the “fruit” found growing won’t kill you, but saying that they are an acquired taste would be an understatement.